Sonatype CLM for Maven

 The rebranding and renaming of Sonatype CLM to Nexus IQ Server started with the 1.17 release.
 You will see references to "Sonatype CLM" in the Maven plugin.
 We realize this may cause some confusion, and appreciate your patience as we move forward.

-How you use the Sonatype CLM for Maven plugin widely depends on how you enforce policy.
-However, in general, when using the plugin on a multi-module project in most cases you will only configure an execution for the modules that produce components that will be deployed as an application.
+In general, when using the plugin on a multi-module project, you will only configure an execution for the modules that produce components that will be deployed as an application.